 When Jordan was first born, the first thing I did was look for websites where other parents were talking about limb differences.
 At first, there weren’t many.
-But the number has grown through the years – most are included on the right hand side of this website.
+But the number has grown through the years – most are included on the right-hand side of this website.
 I haven’t included the various places I’ve worked with on prosthetics, so if you’re interested in that, feel free to email me with questions: jen [at] bornjustright.com.

-If you are unsure about your child’s difference and you don’t know what to do… My best piece of advice is talk to other parents.
+If you are unsure about your child’s difference and you don’t know what to do… My best piece of advice is to talk to other parents.
 When your little one is born missing a limb or two or four (or pieces of limbs and fingers) you can’t even imagine how he or she can grow up to be independent.
 But here’s the wonderful thing about a congenital limb difference: Our kids don’t know life with those pieces of limbs!
 They adapt because they have to.
 I watched Jordan grow and meet every milestone.
 She met some of them differently than you and I but she did all of them so wonderfully.
 I never spent a single moment dwelling on what she can’t do.
 I have left everything open to watch her find ways to be able to do everything.
 At ten years old she can do almost everything… even with tricky snaps on her jeans.
 She’s an expert at shoe tying.
 She swings on the swing.
 She can skip and loves to dance.
 She does CrossFit!
 She plays softball and basketball.
 She’s so active.
 It’s awesome to watch.
 When she needs help, she asks for it.
 Most of the time she’ll spend the extra time and figure out a way to do it on her own.
 (She’s pretty hard headed.)

 Add a button if you’d like to share this blog: